 Insurance Requirements in North Carolina

-In North Carolina, all drivers are required to have liability car insurance.
-Liability coverage protects drivers and passengers against injuries and property damage caused by negligent drivers with limited, minimum, or no insurance.
+In North Carolina, all drivers are required to have liability and uninsured motorist car insurance.
+Liability coverage protects drivers and passengers against injuries and property damage caused by negligent drivers up to their policy limits.
+Uninsured motorist coverage is exactly what it sounds like.
+It applies if the at-fault driver does not have insurance.

 If you are involved in an accident and do not have insurance, you may be sued by the other driver.
 If you have insurance, but the other driver suffers damages exceeding your policy limit, they may sue you for the difference.